 fbpx

-Privacy law and, by extension, privacy policies are arguably the most dynamic areas of the law, making the advantages of utilizing a privacy policy lawyer all the more evident.
-From privacy laws that are international in scope, such as the General Data Protection Regulation (GDPR), to those on the state level, such as the California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA), the laws and associated legal risks are coming in fast and furious (view a list of some of the most notable privacy laws from around the world).
-Moreover, as we look to the future, the pace of new privacy laws is expected only to increase.
-With a privacy policy legally mandated for most businesses, the entanglement of the many privacy laws combined with the specificity of application to each scenario results in complex and confusing situations for the average business owner trying to ensure compliance.
+Privacy law and, by extension, privacy policies are one of the most dynamic areas of the law, with new regulations at the state, federal, and international levels being passed at a rapid pace.
+As of 2024, the ever-evolving privacy law “state of play” and compliance landscape make the advantages of utilizing a privacy policy lawyer all the more evident.
+From privacy laws that are international in scope, such as the European Union’s General Data Protection Regulation (GDPR), to those on the state level, such as the California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA), legal risks are proliferating.
+Moreover, as we look to the future, the rate of new privacy legislation is expected only to increase.
+With a privacy policy legally mandated for most businesses, the entanglement of the many privacy laws combined with the specificity of application to each business scenario results in complex and confusing situations for the average business owner trying to ensure compliance.

 Avoid Costly Fines & Lawsuits